akhil-arun/File-System/apps/scripts/README.md

 commands from a specified file, and performs them on a filesystem.

-This scripting ability is particularly useful to test the reading and writing functions (Phase 4), and check that my implementation properly handles the special cases (e.g., R/W operations from a non-null offset, small R/W operations within a block, large R/W operations spanning multiple blocks, etc.).
+This scripting ability is particularly useful to test the reading and writing functions (Phase 4), and checks that my implementation properly handles the special cases (e.g., R/W operations from a non-null offset, small R/W operations within a block, large R/W operations spanning multiple blocks, etc.).